-ISI Florence is a proud partner of the Trasimeno Summer Archaeology Field School.
-This exciting academic program offers students the rare opportunity to explore a recently discovered and largely unexplored archeological site in central Italy.
-The dig site shows amazing promise having thus far unearthed the remains of a Roman villa, mosaic floors, multiple edifices, and what may prove to be a Roman road.
-The dig operates only during the summer months and is located on the shores of Lake Chiusi just on the border with Tuscany and Umbria.
-The program’s academic center and housing are located in Castiglione del Lago on the picturesque shores of nearby Lake Trasimeno.
+ISI Florence is a proud partner of the Summer Trasimeno Archaeology Field School.
+This exciting academic program offers students the rare opportunity to explore a recently discovered and largely unexplored Roman archaeological site in central Italy, the Gioiella-Vaiano Villa, inhabited between the 2nd century B.C. and the 3rd century A.D.
+The dig site shows promise having so far unearthed the remains of the Roman villa, mosaic floors, multiple edifices, and what may prove to be a road.
+The dig operates only during the summer months and is located on the shores of Lake Chiusi, on the border between Tuscany and Umbria.
+The program’s academic center and housing are located in Castiglione del Lago, on the picturesque shores of Lake Trasimeno.

 This six-week program begins with student arrival and pick-up from the Florence airport and transfer to a hotel for a welcome dinner and brief program orientation.
-The next day the group is brought to charming lakeside town of Castiglione del Lago where they live with other program participants for the duration of the program.
-This location was chosen for its wonderfully hospitable community and its jurisdiction and proximity to the archaeological site.
-Student time will be allocated between on-site work (at the dig site on Lake Chuisi), in-class lessons, extra-curricular activities, field trips to nearby historic sites.
-At the end of the program, students will enjoy a farewell festa and be taken by private bus to the Florence for the next day’s departure.
+The next day the group is brought to the charming lakeside town of Castiglione del Lago where housing and facilities are located.
+This town has been chosen for its wonderfully hospitable community and proximity to the archaeological site.
+Student time is allocated between on-site work (at the dig site on Lake Chiusi), in-class lessons, field trips to nearby historic sites, and extra-curricular activities.
+At the end of the program, students enjoy a farewell party and are taken by private bus to Florence for the next day’s departure.

 The Field School Courses

-The Field School consists of two courses, one theoretical and one practical, both based in Castiglione del Lago with daily work on the archeological site.
-The program aims to provide you with a comprehensive overview of up-to-date theories and methods of archaeological research and fieldwork as applied to the civilizations that shaped the history and culture of central Italy.
-The two core courses are:
+The Field School consists of two courses, one theoretical and one practical, with daily work on the archaeological site.
+The program aims to provide students with a comprehensive overview of up-to-date theories and methods of archaeological research and fieldwork as applied to the civilizations that shaped the history and culture of central Italy.

 CLAS 320: Archaeology in Central Italy: the Etruscan and Roman Heritage

-This course will introduce you to the region’s history and heritage, as context for archaeological research.
+This course introduces students to the region’s history and heritage, as context for archaeological research.
 It also provides a theoretical background for the summer program’s learning and training.
-Course credit: 3

 CLAS 430: Archaeological Field Workshop

-This course is an archaeology practicum whereby students work on the site alongside a professional archaeological staff.
-Students gain fundamental skills of archaeological research and apply them over the course of the project.
-The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory, and understand its development since antiquity.
-Course credit: 3
+This course is an archaeology practicum whereby students work on the Gioiella-Vaiano Villa site, alongside archaeologists.
+Students gain fundamental skills in archaeological research and apply them over the course of the project.
+The goal of the campaign as a whole is to assess the original pattern of human impact on the entire territory and understand its development since antiquity.

-ISI Florence’s mission is to develop our students’ expertise in the full range of methods and processes employed in a complete archaeological project, from research design and preliminary survey of the territory, to methods of data collection in the field and digging, to the cataloging and display of archaeological remains.
-Investigating the archaeological heritage of this landscape, our project provides an instructive example of how different civilizations built upon one another in the same geographic area.
+ISI Florence’s mission is to develop students’ expertise in the full range of methods and processes employed in a complete archaeological project, from research design and preliminary survey of the territory to methods of data collection in the field and digging, to the cataloging and display of archaeological remains.
+By investigating the archaeological heritage of this landscape, the field workshop provides an instructive example of how different civilizations built upon one another in the same geographic area.

 The Ancient Roman Excavation Site

-The fieldwork takes place at a recently discovered archaeological find located on the shores of Lake Chiusi, on the Umbrian-Tuscan border just a few miles from Castiglione del Lago and Lake Trasimeno.
-On fieldwork days, a private bus will take students, faculty, and staff to the site for a full-day’s work and research.
+The fieldwork takes place at a recently discovered Roman Villa located on a gentle slope overlooking Lake Chiusi near the Umbria-Tuscany border.
+On fieldwork days, a private bus will take students to the site for a full day’s work and research.
 Lunch is on-site, and students return home in the mid-afternoon.
-Alternating days will be spent in class, at the local museum, or on field trips to nearby sites of interest.
+Alternating days will be spent in class, at local museums, or on field trips to nearby sites of interest.